colinleach/r_concepts/concepts/vectors/about.md

 # About

 A `vector` in R is a collection of values of the same `mode`: numeric, character, etc.
+They are stored contiguously in memory, similar to a C array.

 If given mixed inputs, R will quietly coerce them all to a common type, usually character, which can lead to unexpected results.